adamchainz/flake8-logging/README.rst

     KeyError: "Attempt to overwrite 'msg' in LogRecord"

-But this error is only raised if the message is not filtered out by level.
+Unfortunately, this error is only raised if the message is not filtered out by level.
+Tests may therefore not encounter the check, if they run with a limited logging configuration.

 This rule detects such clashes by checking for keys matching the |LogRecord attributes|__.